Lyme Carditis Heart Block Progression Can Occur Within Hours

 In this case, worsening AV block may have occurred within minutes.

-That point deserves emphasis.
-The transition from second-degree to complete block was rapid enough that intermittent monitoring could have missed it.
+The transition from second-degree block to complete heart block was rapid enough that intermittent monitoring could easily have missed it.

 Response to Treatment